sudogene/tp/docs/UserGuide.md

 ### Delete Student from Training : `ts-delete`
 Deletes students from a training.

-Format: `ts-delete TRAINING_INDEX id/STUDENT_INDEX...`
+Format: `ts-delete TRAINING_INDEX id/STUDENT_ID...`

 * Training index refers to the index of the training in the displayed training list.
-* Student index refers to the index of the student in the entire student list (can be viewed with `list` command).
-* Multiple students can be deleted with the same command by inputing multiple student indexes separated with a comma.
+* Multiple students can be deleted with the same command by listing multiple student Ids separated with a comma.
 * Only one training index can be specified at a time.

 > Note: Training schedules can also be viewed on the student list panel and it will update as you delete students from